cuzv/mark/iOS/SwiftProgrammingLanguageNoteworthy.md

     ```

     To simplify the relationships between designated and convenience initializers, Swift applies the following three rules for delegation calls between initializers:

     <a name="initializer-chaining"></a>

-    - A designated initializer must call a designated initializer from its immediate superclass.
+    1. A designated initializer must call a designated initializer from its immediate superclass.
-    - A convenience initializer must call another initializer from the same class.
+    2. A convenience initializer must call another initializer from the same class.
-    - A convenience initializer must ultimately call a designated initializer.
+    3. A convenience initializer must ultimately call a designated initializer.

     A simple way to remember this is:

-    - Designated initializers must always delegate up.
+    1. Designated initializers must always delegate up.
-    - Convenience initializers must always delegate across.
+    2. Convenience initializers must always delegate across.

+    InitializerChaining

     ![(InitializerChaining)](./SwiftProgrammingLanguageNoteworthy.img/InitializerChaining.png)

+    InitializerChainingMoreComplex

     ![(InitializerChainingMoreComplex)](./SwiftProgrammingLanguageNoteworthy.img/InitializerChainingMoreComplex.png)

 7. Two-Phase Initialization